polarstreams/polar/docs/features/edge/README.md

 - [REST API][rest-api]: PolarStreams provides simple HTTP API endpoints that expose all the functionality to produce and consume events without requiring additional drivers or client libraries.
 - Support for Production workloads with less than vCPU and a limited memory footprint starting at 0.5 GiB.
-- Kubernetes native: Whether it's with [KubeEdge][kubeedge], Kubernetes on bare metal or EKS on AWS Outposts, Kubernetes is rising to be the default control plane for new iterations of Edge deployments.
+- Kubernetes native: Whether it's with [KubeEdge][kubeedge], [MicroShift][microshift],  Kubernetes on bare metal or EKS on AWS Outposts, Kubernetes is rising to be the default control plane for new iterations of Edge deployments.
 PolarStreams is specifically designed to run on Kubernetes and support K8s deployment lifecycle seamlessly.